 That said, although bounce rate isn’t a main metric in Google Analytics, you can still access it.

-Traditionally, a high bounce rate meant that too many people were landing on your page, then leaving without performing any events or visiting any other pages.
-For some websites and some content, it made sense to track bounce rate.
+For some websites and some content, tracking the bounce rate made sense.
 For others, though, it wasn’t a great way to tell how well the page was actually doing.

-Even though that visitor was super engaged by your content, you’d have no way of knowing that by looking at bounce rate.
+Even though that visitor was super engaged by your content, you’d have no way of knowing that by looking at the bounce rate.

 Where to Find Bounce Rate in Google Analytics 4